 The character art is mostly forgettable, and I’ve heard from other reviews that the art in contrast to the manga art is some of the worst adaptation work ever.
 I’ve seen worse, honestly, but looking at the side-by-side comparisons, they are starkly different.
 The THEM review noted that the hair colors of Phryne and Nessa is a component to a very important plot thread later, so changing it screws up the story.
 I don’t know how true that is, but it’s worth noting.

-The music, outside of the song Phryne sings, is nice, but it, for lack of a better term, blends in with the background.
+The music, outside of the song Phryne sings, which I like a lot, is nice, but it, for lack of a better term, blends in with the background.
 It’s like one of those songs you listen to in order to relax, but once it’s over you’d be damned trying to hum it back to someone.

 I was less than impressed by the starter episode and no review I’ve read gives me any reason to move on beyond this point.